Medicines From Plants: Vinblastine, Vincristine, and L-dopa

 In people with Parkinson’s disease, brain cells that make a chemical called dopamine are damaged and destroyed.
 The amount of dopamine in the brain therefore decreases.
 As a result, the affected person can't control or coordinate their muscle movements properly.

 At the moment we don’t know for certain why dopamine-producing cells are damaged in people suffering from Parkinson’s disease.
 Dopamine administered to patients is unable to relieve their symptoms because the chemical is unable to cross the blood-brain barrier.
-However, L-dopa, which the body converts into dopamine, can penetrate the blood-brain barrier.
+L-dopa, which the body converts into dopamine, can penetrate the blood-brain barrier, however.

 Synthetic L-dopa is a standard medication for treating Parkinson’s disease and improving the patient’s quality of life.
-L-dopa is also known as levodopa.
-It's usually administered with a helper medicine called carbidopa, which prevents L-dopa from breaking down in the body before it gets to the brain.
+It's also known as levodopa.
+It's usually administered with a helper medicine called carbidopa.
+Carbidopa prevents levodopa from breaking down in the body before it gets to the brain and therefore reduces the required dose.
+This may in turn reduce nausea, a possible side effect of levodopa administration.

 L-dopa is toxic at high concentrations and can have unpleasant or dangerous side effects.
 Some of these effects, including hallucinations, anxiety and confusion, are the result of changing brain chemistry.